Overview:

 - Move around on wheels, detect obstacles D

-- Light up in colorful patterns
+- Display information, light up in colorful patterns and make sounds

-- How sensors gather information from the environment
+- Sensors information gathering from the environment

 - How actuators allow the robot to interact with its surroundings